skip navigation

 The Registration "Learn to Skate/Learn to Play Program" is not currently available.

-Learn to Skate/Learn to Play options
+SYHA offers multiple options for Learn to Skate/Learn to Play

 Learn to Skate/Learn to Play FAQs

-Somerville Youth Hockey Association provides an instructional level program for youth from ages 3 and up at Somerville's DCR Rink.
+Somerville Youth Hockey Association provides an instructional level program for youth from ages 3 and up at Somerville's Veterans Rink.
 This is a great opportunity to put on a pair of skates and learn skating and hockey basics.
 There is no pressure to join a team, but children who are interested can move onto a team during the season or wait until next year to play.

 Learn to Skate/Learn to Play FAQs: